kent37/Getting_Data_Course_Project/CodeBook.md

 2. Each observation forms a row.
 There is one row for each combination of subject and activity.
 3. Each type of observational unit forms a table.

+#### Units

+Each datum in this data set is the mean of data points from the original data.
+Thus the units are the same as in the original study.

 #### Subject column

 The `subject` column contains the subject numbers from the original study.